Nandhineee/Shopping_Java/README.md

 # Shopping_Java
-Its E-commerce site run on console
+Its E-commerce site run on console,
 At 1st you should run the App.java file